GLOBAL MARKETS-European stocks hit one-month highs on news of U.S.-China trade talks

 “But this is not a sustained move into risk-on mode as nothing concrete has come out of it yet and investors need to wait to see whether the meeting will happen and what the results from it will be.”

-Adding to the upbeat mood, a parliamentary vote in Britain put the brakes on the nation’s no-deal exit from the European Union, Hong Kong withdrew a contentious extradition bill that sparked recent protests in the Chinese-ruled city and weeks of political turmoil in Italy appeared to ease.
+Adding to the upbeat mood, a parliamentary vote in Britain put the brakes on a no-deal exit from the European Union, Hong Kong withdrew a contentious extradition bill that sparked mass protests in the Chinese-ruled city, and weeks of political turmoil in Italy appeared to ease.

 “Since yesterday, there has been limited downside in markets because of what happened in Hong Kong, but now the U.S.-China talks are the story,” said Masayuki Kichikawa, chief macro strategist at Sumitomo Mitsui Asset Management Co in Tokyo.